Subsidizing research programs with “if” and “when” uncertainty in the face of severe informational constraints, RAND Journal of Economics

 David Besanko, Jian Tong, Jianjun Wu

 Besanko, David, Jian Tong, and Jianjun Wu.
 2018.
-Government Subsidies for Research Programs Facing "If" and "When" Uncertainty.
+Subsidizing research programs with “if” and “when” uncertainty in the face of severe informational constraints.
 RAND Journal of Economics.
+49(2): 285-310.